What is your spirit animal?

 Is the spirit animal quiz accurate?

-Accurate to what you tell it.
-The questions are built to surface temperament rather than preference, so the more honestly you answer — especially on the items where two options both feel true — the cleaner the result.
+It's accurate to how you answered, which is the only kind of accurate any quiz can claim.
+The ten questions are designed to surface temperament — they ask about ordinary situations and what you'd actually do, not how you'd describe yourself.
 If you answer the way you wish you behaved, you'll get the animal you wish you were.
-If you answer the way you actually moved through last Tuesday, you'll get the one that's running the show.
-Most people who retake it within a week land on the same animal, often with the same runner-up.
+If you answer the way you actually behaved last Tuesday, you'll get the one you actually are.
+Most people who retake it within a week land on the same animal, which is the closest test of accuracy any personality quiz can pass.

 How long does the quiz take?

 About two minutes.
-Ten questions, four answers each, no long setup and no personality essay at the end.
-The result includes the animal, a pull quote, a short read on the archetype, and your second-strongest pull — which is often the more interesting number, since it tells you which part of you steps in when the primary animal is tired.
+Ten questions, four answer choices each.
+No setup screen, no "tell us about yourself" preamble, no personality essay at the end.
+The result is your animal, a pull quote you'll probably end up sending to one person, a short read on the archetype, and your second-strongest pull — which is often the more interesting number.
+The runner-up tells you which part of you steps in when the primary animal gets tired.